-The directors of the Corporation are nominated by Shareholders of the Corporation at each annual meeting of shareholders.
+The directors of the Corporation are elected by Shareholders of the Corporation at each annual meeting of shareholders.
 All directors serve until the next annual meeting or until a successor is elected or appointed, unless his position is earlier vacated.
 The Board currently consists of five directors, all of whom are standing for re-election.
 The name, residence, date of appointment, principal occupation, and number of Common Shares beneficially owned or over which control or direction is exercised directly or indirectly, with respect to each of the five nominees as directors of the Corporation is set forth below.

 Name and Residence Director Since Principal Occupation Common Shares Beneficially Owned or Controlled or Directed as at Effective Date (1) Donald J. McCaffrey Alberta, Canada April 10, 2013 Chairman, President and CEO of the Corporation.
 Chairman, President and CEO of Resverlogix Corp., a clinical stage biotechnology company.
-3,946,589 Kelly McNeill (2)(3)(4) Manitoba, Canada April 10, 2013 CFO of RTDS Technologies Inc., a company that provides real time digital power system simulation.
-Director of Resverlogix Corp., a clinical stage biotechnology company.
-40,000 Dr. Eldon R. Smith (2)(3)(4) Alberta, Canada April 10, 2013 President and CEO, Eldon R. Smith & Associates Ltd., a private healthcare consulting company.
-Chairman of Aston Hill Financial Inc., a financial management company; Director of Intellipharmaceutics International Inc., a biotech/pharmaceuticals company; and Director of Resverlogix Corp., a clinical stage biotechnology company.
+4,062,189 Kelly McNeill (2)(3)(4) Manitoba, Canada April 10, 2013 CFO of RTDS Technologies Inc., a company that provides real time digital power system simulation.
+Director of Resverlogix Corp.
+70,000 Dr. Eldon R. Smith (2)(3)(4) Alberta, Canada April 10, 2013 President and CEO, Eldon R. Smith & Associates Ltd., a private healthcare consulting company.
+Chairman of LOGiQ Asset Management Inc., a financial management company; Director of Intellipharmaceutics International Inc., a biotech/pharmaceuticals company; and Director of Resverlogix Corp.
 Emeritus Professor of Medicine and Former Dean, Faculty of Medicine, University of Calgary.
-136,000 (5) Dr. Norman Wong (3)(4) Alberta, Canada November 26, 2015 Medical Doctor, Fellow of the Royal College of Physicians and Surgeons of Canada, Endocrinology, chromatin structure and its proteins, Chief Scientific Officer of Resverlogix Corp., a clinical stage biotechnology company.
+166,000 (5) Dr. Norman Wong (3)(4) Alberta, Canada November 26, 2015 Medical Doctor, Fellow of the Royal College of Physicians and Surgeons of Canada, Endocrinology, chromatin structure and its proteins, Chief Scientific Officer of Resverlogix Corp.
 3,154,959 Kenneth Zuerblis (2) Florida, U.S.A.
 April 10, 2013 Certified Public Accountant.
 Director of Stemline Therapeutics, Inc., a clinical stage biopharmaceutical company, and Director of Resverlogix Corp., a clinical stage biotechnology company.
-140,537 (6)
+170,537 (6)

-(1) Common Shares beneficially owned or over which control or direction is exercised, directly or indirectly, as at the Effective Date, is based upon the information furnished to the Corporation by the above individuals.

-(2) Directors who are currently members of the Corporation's Audit and Finance Committee.
-Mr. Zuerblis is the Chair.

-(3) Directors who are currently members of the Corporation's Corporate Governance and Nominating Committee.
-Dr. Smith is the Chair.

-- (4) Directors who are currently members of the Corporation's Compensation and HR Committee.
+- (1) Common Shares beneficially owned or over which control or direction is exercised, directly or indirectly, as at the Effective Date, is based upon the information furnished to the Corporation by the above individuals. - (2) Directors who are currently members of the Corporation's Audit and Finance Committee.
+Mr. Zuerblis is the Chair. - (3) Directors who are currently members of the Corporation's Corporate Governance and Nominating Committee.
+Dr. Smith is the Chair. - (4) Directors who are currently members of the Corporation's Compensation and HR Committee.
 Mr. McNeill is the Chair. - (5) Includes 6,000 Common Shares registered in the name of Eldon R. Smith & Associates Ltd. - (6) Includes 25,000 Common Shares registered jointly with Mr. Zuerblis' spouse.